SemanticAccessAndRetrieval/LODsyndesis/README.md

 <h2>How to Create the Indexes</h2>
 First, one should upload the datasets in a specific folder (e.g., in HDFS).
 Below, we describe the commands that one should use for create the indexes and a specific example.
 For the examples below, we suppose that we have uploaded the URIs of the datasets in a folder called URIs/ and the literals in a folder called Literals/.#
-<h4> Create the Prefix Indexes</h2>
+<h3> Create the Prefix Indexes</h3>
 <b> Command for creating the Prefix and the SameAsPrefixIndex</b> <br>
 hadoop jar LODsyndesis.jar gr.forth.ics.isl.indexes.CreatePrefixIndex &lt;Datasets Folder&gt; &lt;Output Folder&gt; &lt;Number of Reducers&gt;  <br>
+where <br>
 &lt;Datasets folder&gt;: The folder containing the URIs of the datasets. <br>
 &lt;Output folder&gt;: The output folder for storing the prefix indexes. <br>
 &lt;Number of Reducers&gt;: The number of reducers to be used. <br>

-hadoop jar LODsyndesis.jar gr.forth.ics.isl.indexes.CreatePrefixIndex URIs prefixIndexes 1
+<b>Example by using 1 Reducer:</b> hadoop jar LODsyndesis.jar gr.forth.ics.isl.indexes.CreatePrefixIndex URIs prefixIndexes 1<br>

+<h3> Create the SameAs Catalog</h3>
+<b> Command for running the SameAs HashToMin algorithm </b> <br>
+hadoop jar LODsyndesis.jar gr.forth.ics.isl.sameAsCatalog.HashToMin &lt;SameAs Neigbors Folder&gt; &lt;Output Folder&gt; &lt;SameAsPrefix Index Path&gt; &lt;Number of Reducers&gt;  &lt;Threshold for Using Signature Algorithm&gt; &lt;Value for Enabling SameAsPrefixIndex&gt; <br>
+where <br>
+&lt;SameAs Neighbors folder&gt;: The folder containing the sameAs Neighbors <br>
+&lt;Output folder&gt;: The output folder for storing the sameAsCatalog. <br>
+&lt;Number of Reducers&gt;: The number of reducers to be used. <br>
+&lt;<SameAsPrefix Index Path&gt; : The path of the SameAsPrefix Index <br>
+&lt;Threshold for Using the Signature Algorithm&gt; If the number of URIs is less than a threshold, the signature algorithm will be used <br>
+&lt;Value for Enabling SameAsPrefixIndex&gt; Put 1 for using SameAsPrefixIndex or 0 for not using it.

+<b>Example by using 32 Reducers:</b> hadoop jar LODsyndesis.jar gr.forth.ics.isl.sameAsCatalog.HashToMin nbrs/sameAsP prefixIndex/sameAsPrefix/sameAsPrefix.txt-r-00000 32 1000000 1<br>

 </body>